AymenBida/magic-books/README.md

 ## Magic Books

-> This is going to be a website for a fictional Company named magic-books, the project is going to be built using React and Redux
+> This is a website for a fictional Company named magic-books, the project is built using React and Redux

 ## Built With